 Students graduating from the Graduate Program in Counseling Psychology will be required to successfully complete a seven (7) hour written comprehensive examination.
-Information regarding possible content and format of the examination may be obtained in the School of Behavioral Science office.
+Information regarding content and format of the examination may be obtained from the School of Behavioral Sciences.

-Master of Science

-Counseling Psychology (60 units)
+Master of Science in Counseling Psychology (48-60 units)